andhikark/Note-Taking-ReactTS/README.md

 #
 "AndhikaRide" is a web application that allows users to showcase and explore various cars.
 It is built using Next.js 13 , which provides a fast and efficient way to develop interactive user interfaces.
 Using API from [IMAGIN STUDIO](https://www.imagin.studio/car-image-api) to render the car image and also [Headless UI](https://headlessui.com/) to style the component

-The project's main goal is creating an online platform where users can view and learn about different car models.
-It include features such as displaying car images, specifications and short description.
+The main goal of this web is creating an online platform where users can view and learn about different car models.
+It include features such as displaying car images and specifications.
 The use of Next.js suggests that the application is designed to deliver a seamless and intuitive user interface, enabling users to navigate through the car showcase easily.

 <br> </br>
 ## Features